AndrewMonteith/UFL/README.md

 ```

 Think about tranformation pass tools.
 Don't consider the UFL a tree, consider it a DAG.
 Think about avoiiding visting the same expression twice.
 Trees aren't large enough that creating a new tree isn't expensive expensive

-### Current Questions for my supervisor
-Q: Why is the degree property automatically shadowed in FiniteElement

-Q: Should I think about adding Tensors?

-Q: Well done for using like the most unknown feature of python (else on for loop)

 ### Questions & Answers